Zenker Fixative, Modified, Zinc Chloride

 APPLICATION:

-Newcomer Supply Zenker Fixative, Modified, Zinc Chloride is a safe mercury free alternative to the original Zenker formulation.
-Zenker Fixative, Modified, Zinc Chloride is a specialty fixative that provides crisp nuclear detail and is frequently used for bone marrow clots and biopsies.
+Newcomer Supply Zenker Fixative, Modified, Zinc Chloride is a mercury free alternative to the original Zenker formulation.
+Zenker Fixative, Modified, Zinc Chloride is a specialty fixative that provides crisp nuclear detail, frequently used for bone marrow clots and biopsies.

-The acidic nature of Zenker Fixative, Modified, Zinc Chloride Working Solution is generally enough to sufficiently decalcify bone marrow cores without additional decalcification steps.
+The acidic nature of Zenker Fixative, Modified, Zinc Chloride Working Solution may be enough to sufficiently decalcify bone marrow cores without additional decalcification steps.

 METHOD: